ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/collaboration_reference.md

 # Templates in CORE

-!!! warning
-    Flagged for Review.
-    Incomplete or outdated information may be present.

 ## Overview

 Have you made something awesome or weird?
 Want to use it in your other future projects?
 What about letting others use it in their own games?
 One of the best parts about CORE is the ability to create and share what we make as **templates** for ourselves and for others to download.